Editor’s Note: This blog post has been updated in March 2022.

 Table of Contents

-- Appeal to all learner profiles
+- Appeals to all learner profiles

-- Gamification elements
+- Gamification or gamified elements in learning

 - Real-life scenario-based learning

 - Story-based learning with interactivities help learners explore/drive the plot

 - Interspersed interactive elements like quizzes and polls

 - Use of emerging technologies (augmented reality and virtual reality) in learning modules.

 All the above certainly transform learning and communication from a passive, one-way transmission to an exchange of information.
 Learners actively participate in the learning, thus kindling curiosity and sustaining a deeper engagement with the content.